 “We’re going after it,” I stated firmly and faced Flint at the helm.
 “Turn the ship around, we’re going after the Black Sting!”

 “Wait, Captain!”
 Eamon marched over to me.
 His olive skin glistened with sweat and his copper hair bounced in the unceasing breeze.
 Eamon’s dark green eyes were sunken with exhaustion, but I pressed on and demanded:

 “Are you questioning my order, Eamon?”

 My crew surrounded us in a wide semi-circle.
-They whispered amongst each other, but I shot them a glare which settled them into silence.
+They whispered amongst themselves, but I shot them a glare which settled them into silence.

 “It’s too late to catch up to the Black Sting,” Eamon replied.
 “Besides, it’s wounded and probably won’t be able to attack for some time.
 Another ship should be able to kill it soon-- we’re not the only ones sailing the sky.”

-I grimaced and said: “We’ve been tasked to kill The Black Sting ourselves, the counsel did not ask anyone else.
-If another ship gets all the glory, we’ll lose credibility on the island.”
+I grimaced and said, “We’ve been tasked to kill the Black Sting, no one else was asked to do so.
+If another ship gets all the glory, we’ll lose credibility.”